abo-abo/make-it-so/README.md

         	@echo

         .PHONY: all install-tools require clean

+If the action name doesn't have a "to-" prefix, the transformation is assumed to be e.g. "svg" -> "out.svg".
+You can change this of course by editing the Makefile.

 3. In case the command name and package name don't coincide, or the command needs additional packages in order to work you might want to